-h) Other Comprehensive Income (Loss)
+g) Other Comprehensive Income (Loss)

 Other Comprehensive income (loss) is the change in the Company's net assets that results from transactions, events and circumstances that are not related to the Company's shares and that are not included in net profit or loss.
 Such items include unrealized gains or losses on available-for-sale investments, gains or losses on certain hedging derivative instruments and foreign currency gains or losses related to translation of the financial statements of foreign operations.
-The Company's comprehensive income (loss) and components of other comprehensive income are presented in the consolidated statements of comprehensive loss and the consolidated statements of changes in equity.
+The Company's comprehensive income (loss) and components of other comprehensive income are presented in the consolidated statements of changes in equity.

-i) Cash and Cash Equivalents
+h) Cash and Cash Equivalents